-Albert-László Barabási is a network scientist who has done extensive research on success.
-The Robert Gray Dodge Professor of Network Science and a Distinguished University Professor at Northeastern University, Albert-László’s work has led to many breakthroughs, including the discovery of scale-free networks in 1999, which continues to make him one of the most cited scientists today.
+Albert-László Barabási is a network scientist whose work has led to many breakthroughs, including the discovery of scale-free networks in 1999.
+The Robert Gray Dodge Professor of Network Science and a Distinguished University Professor at Northeastern University, he has done extensive research on success over the years, and continues to be one of the most cited scientists today.

-Learn the surprising science that leads to #success with @barabasi, author of THE FORMULA. #performance #strategy Click To Tweet
+Learn the science that underlies #success in just about everything - products, songs, ideas - with @barabasi, author of THE FORMULA. #performance #strategy Click To Tweet

 If you enjoy the show, please drop by iTunes and leave a review while you are feeling the love!
 Reviews help others discover this podcast and I greatly appreciate them!